dk1028/bayesianppi-mri/README.md

   * `data/csv/matched_cn_ad_labels_all.csv`
   * `data/csv/matched_cn_ad_labels_6570.csv`

-These matched tables are the main inputs to the CNN and PPI coverage scripts.
+These matched tables are the main inputs to the CNN and prevalence scripts.

 ### 6.4.
 Train the CNN autorater